prebid/prebid.github.io/prebid/native-implementation.md

     }
 },
 ```

+#### 3.1.2.
+Image Asset

-- `img` - Contains an image request.
-Images can be of type `1` - Main image - or `3` - Icon.
-There are many ways to specify the image size or aspect ratio; the OpenRTB spec contains all the possibilities.
+Contains an image request.
+Images can be of type `1` (Icon) or `3` (Main image).
+There are several ways to specify the image size or aspect ratio; the OpenRTB spec contains all the possibilities.
 Here's an example:

 ```javascript
 {